Acute Spinal Cord Injury

 These vertebrae form the spine and protect the spinal cord.
 In general, the higher up the spine that the injury happens, the more severe the symptoms.
 Injury to the vertebrae does not always mean the spinal cord has been damaged.
 And damage to the spinal cord can happen without breaks or dislocations of the vertebrae.

-SCI can be divided into 2 main types of injury:
+SCI can be divided into two main types of injury:

 Complete injury.
 There is no function below the level of the injury.
 This means no feeling or movement.
 Both sides of the body are equally affected.
 Complete injuries can happen at any level of the spinal cord.

 Incomplete injury.
 There is some function below the level of the injury.
-This could be movement in 1 limb more than the other, feeling in parts of the body, or more function on 1 side of the body than the other.
+This could be movement in one limb more than the other, feeling in parts of the body, or more function on one side of the body than the other.
 Incomplete injuries can happen at any level of the spinal cord.

 What causes an acute spinal cord injury?

 There are many causes of SCI.
 The more common injuries happen when the area of the spine or neck is bent or compressed.
 This can be caused by: